 Fedora Atomic Host is a leading edge base operating system following the Project Atomic model.
-It is designed around Kubernetes and Docker containers.
+It is designed around Kubernetes and containers.
 The images published here showcase that work.
-Note that the images have passed several levels of automated testing, but are not always subjected to.
+Note that the images have passed several levels of automated testing.

 The links below will provide you listings of available Atomic Host Hardware Virtual Machine (HVM) AMIs by region with buttons to launch them in your Amazon Web Services account.
 AMI IDs for usage with the AWS Console or command-line tools are also provided.

 GP2 format AMIs use faster SSD storage; use these AMIs for speed, although note your storage costs will be more than standard.

 Standard format AMIs are more suitable if you have infrequently accessed data and want to keep storage cost low.